Western culture: Dance and performing arts

 The ballet is a distinctively Western form of performance dance.
 The ballroom dance is an important Western variety of dance for the elite.
-The polka, the square dance, the flamenco, and the Irish step dance are very well known Western forms of folk dance.
+The polka, the square dance, the flamenco,(which however has been long been framed in Orientalist frameworks) and the Irish step dance are very well known Western forms of folk dance.

 Greek and Roman theatre are considered the antecedents of modern theatre, and forms such as medieval theatre, Passion Plays, morality plays, and commedia dell'arte are considered highly influential.
 Elizabethan theatre, with playwrights including William Shakespeare, Christopher Marlowe, and Ben Jonson, is considered one of the most formative and important eras for modern drama.

 The soap opera, a popular culture dramatic form, originated in the United States first on radio in the 1930s, then a couple of decades later on television.
 The music video was also developed in the West in the middle of the 20th century.
 Musical theatre was developed in the West in the 19th and 20th Centuries, from music hall, comic opera, and Vaudeville; with significant contributions from the Jewish diaspora, African-Americans, and other marginalized peoples.